 FELA Attorneys: Experience in Your Corner

 Proving negligence in any injury case is never easy, and having an experienced, top-rated Chicago FELA lawyer looking out for your interests and protecting your rights is essential for helping you get the compensation you deserve.
-At the Blumenshine Law Group, our lawyers are skilled in presenting the most effective cases using every available resource for optimal results.
-As a top-ranked law firm in the Greater Chicago area, our attorneys are skilled in the FELA claims process, relying an in-depth knowledge of the rules and regulations that can have a major bearing on your compensation and on the success of your claim.
+At the Blumenshine Law Group, we are skilled in presenting the most effective cases using every available resource for optimal results.
+As a top-ranked law firm in the Greater Chicago area, we are skilled in the FELA claims process, relying an in-depth knowledge of the rules and regulations that can have a major bearing on your compensation and on the success of your claim.

 FELA claims are subject to a three-year statute of limitations, and that means it’s important to begin working with an attorney as soon as possible.
 If you’re a railroad worker who’s been injured on the job, we can help.
 Contact us at (312) 766-1000 or use our online contact form and schedule your free consultation today.